bokshi-gh/stuckfish/README.md

 - Check if all files are in the correct structure
 - Try running `python main.py` from command line to see errors

+### PyInstaller build fails
+- Make sure PyInstaller is installed: `pip install pyinstaller`
+- Check for missing imports: `pyinstaller --onefile --name stuckfish --hidden-import=engine main.py`

-### GUI doesn't detect engine
+### Executable doesn't work in GUI
-- Make sure the command path is correct
+- Make sure the executable has proper permissions
-- Check if the working directory is set correctly
-- For Windows, try using the full path to Python: `C:\Python39\python.exe`
+- For Windows, try running from command line to see errors
+- Use the `-u` flag for unbuffered output: `stuckfish.exe -u`

 ### Slow performance
 - The engine runs at 10,000-50,000 nodes/second
 - Depth 6-8 is typical for 1-5 second searches
-- For better performance, consider using PyPy instead of CPython
+- For better performance, consider using PyPy or compiling with Cython

 ## Future Improvements